 I became an outdoor enthusiast from an early age.
-I had never read Wainwright’s famous guidebooks, nor experienced the Lake District until well into adulthood.
+I had never read Wainwright’s famous guidebooks nor experienced the Lake District until well into adulthood.
 This enigmatic man opened up a world to me in a way that I had never before known.
-Through his intricate pen and ink drawings, and poetic writing, he brought the hills to life.
+He brought the hills to life through his intricate pen and ink drawings and poetic writing.
 My fascination led me to dig deeper into his books and their history.
-The last few years have been dedicated to learning more about Alfred Wainwright and his literary genius, which has influenced and inspired generations of walkers throughout the world.
+The last few years have been dedicated to learning more about Alfred Wainwright and his literary genius, which has influenced and inspired walkers throughout the world.

-In 2017, I started collecting Wainwright books and was surprised to discover so many physical variations of the same titles.
-As a new collector this was confusing, and I wanted to make sense of it all.
+In 2017, I started collecting Wainwright books and was surprised to discover many physical variations of the same titles.
+This wasn’t very clear as a new collector, and I wanted to make sense of it all.
 I decided to take on the almost impossible task of hunting down his complete publishing history.
-Four years later my collection is still growing!
+Four years later, my collection is still growing!

 My research has opened many doors, and I have become friends with many associates of Wainwright.
 Through these new relationships, I acquired a large selection of memorabilia.
 In addition, I became the custodian of a significant amount of Wainwright book printing material.
-This is not only a part of Wainwright printing history, but also Cumbrian printing history.
+This is a part of Wainwright printing history and Cumbrian printing history.

-To find out more about my work, visit: chrisbutterfield.com
+To find out more about Chris’s work and to pre-order his first book, Wainwright Memories, visit: chrisbutterfield.com